murphy17/HPA-SimCLR/README.md

 ISMB 2022

-`embeddings.csv` and `scores.csv` contain the embeddings and predictions respectively for ???
-IHC images of kidney from the HPA as described in the paper.
+`data/embeddings.csv` and `/data/scores.csv` contain the embeddings and predictions respectively for IHC images of kidney from the HPA as described in the paper.

 To run a model pretrained on HPA kidney images on a small example dataset of 10 genes: